mikee47/Sming-Graphics/README.rst

         These are from the `TFT_eSPI <https://github.com/Bodmer/TFT_eSPI>`__ library.
         See ``resource/fonts/VLW``.

+        Glyphs are defined using 8 bits per pixel, so have a default **alpha** of 8.
+        Changing the alpha to 4 or 2 reduces the glyph size (by 50% or 75%) in many cases without affecting perceived quality.
+Conversion to monochrome (alpha 1) looks terrible.

         Note that TTF/OTF scalable vector fonts are supported directly by this library so is the preferred format for new fonts. freetype